GENERAL QUESTIONS (Last updated March 2022)

 - My puppy is acting like a Piranha (or Baby Shark) and won't stop chewing or biting me/my kids/my other dog/my stuff/etc? :)

-- So the good news about puppies is that they are super cute...the rest of the news is that they are full of energy and can often act like unruly toddlers.
+- So the good news about puppies is that they are super cute...the rest of the news is that they are full of energy, have little impulse control, and can often act like unruly toddlers.
 They do need boundaries - and especially when they are first coming home, as they are trying to figure out the new 'pack order' (aka: who's in charge here? is it me?!?).
 I promise -- with love and coaching, they will settle down!
 They are teething in the first couple of months and want to chew on everything (like socks, shoes, furniture, cabinets, other things they really shouldn't chew on...).
 For this, I recommend Bitter Apple Spray and consistency in trading-up or 'drop it' for things they shouldn't have in their mouths.
 This includes your fingers, arms, etc - at first it may seem a little cute that they will chew on your hands, however their sharp little puppy teeth only get bigger & stronger, so good to nip that early on.
 If they are getting over-exciting a biting - then I recommend making a big, dramatic production of how much it hurts (cry out loudly!), and then put them away and stop playing (immediately).
-If you have to, you can also put your hand around their muzzle to shut it (trust me, you won't hurt him/her) and say "No Bite!".
-In addition to the resources on Puppy Behavior provided last week, here are a few articles which I like on this topic...
+Here are a few resources which I like on this topic...